simoncozens/fonts-and-layout/opentype.md

       ...
     </OS_2>

 Immediately you should see that the font editor, Glyphs, has chosen to provide different values for things that seem to be the same: `ascent` in `hhea` is 1000, and so is `usWinAscent`, but `sTypoAscender` is 800. `descent` and `sTypoDescender` are -200, but `usWinDescent` is 200.
 Most confusingly, `lineGap` is 0 but `sTypoLineGap` is 200, and if you look into the OpenType specification, you will find that `lineGap` in `hhea` is described as "typographic line gap" and `sTypoLineGap` is described as "the typographic line gap for this font".

+Finally, bit 7 of the `fsSelection` flag is set.
+The description of bit 7 in the OpenType standard reads "if set, it is strongly recommended to use `OS/2.sTypoAscender - OS/2.sTypoDescender + OS/2.sTypoLineGap` as a value for default line spacing for this font."

 What on earth is going on?

 The problem, once again, is that not only did Macintosh and Windows have their own font formats, they each had their own interpretation of how the metrics of a font should be interpreted.
 Things were bad enough when the only consumers of fonts were the Windows and Mac operating systems, but now word processors, page layout programs, web browsers and a wide range of other software peek into the metrics of fonts and interpret the values in their own special way.

 In particular, when we are talking about global scripts with glyph proportions and line spacing that can differ significantly from Latin glyphs, the default mechanisms of font browsers for computing these values may not be ideal, and they may not provide identical results across platforms.
 So you may well need to play with some of these values yourself.

 How are they used?
 To see what's going on, I made this special glyph in position `C`: